thkukuk/rsync-backup/README.md

 ### Requirements

 You need a server with a disk big enough for all the backup data.
+The only supported filesytem is `btrfs`, as the snapshot functionality is required.
 Best is if this machine is doing nothing else and not reacheable from outside and login only possible via console.
-Thus the backups are save for virus like Emotet or so.
+Thus the backups are save for malware like Emotet or similar.

 Install the `server/rsync-backup` script and the `server/rsync-backup.conf` confiuration file.
 Adjust the configuration file to your needs and paths on